Undergraduate

 CEUS Travel Funding

 One of the important legacies Professor Denis Sinor left to our department was the tradition of supporting graduate student travel for academic conferences.
-The Central Eurasian Studies Department makes available to CEUS students who have been confirmed as conference presenters awards, on a competative basis, up to $350 Awards are based on merit, demonstrated need, and availability of funds.
-Students applying for conference funding should inquire at aces@indiana.edu.
+The Central Eurasian Studies Department makes available to CEUS students who have been confirmed as conference presenters awards, on a competitive basis, up to $350.
+Awards are based on merit, demonstrated need, and availability of funds.
+Students applying for conference funding should inquire at aces@iu.edu.

 Hungarian Studies Research Fellowship